* This is the Professional Version. *

 Treatment aims to correct cardiac arrest, hypoxia, hypoventilation, hypothermia, and other physiologic insults.

 In apneic patients, rescue breathing is started immediately—in the water, if necessary.
 If spinal immobilization is necessary, it is done in a neutral position, and rescue breathing is done using a jaw thrust without head tilt or chin lift.
 Emergency medical services are called.
-If the patient does not respond to rescue breathing, cardiac compression is started, followed by advanced cardiac life support (see Cardiopulmonary Resuscitation (CPR) in Adults).
+If the patient does not respond to rescue breathing, cardiac compression is started, followed by advanced cardiac life support.
 Although the 2010 American Heart Association Guidelines for CPR recommend chest compressions as the first step in resuscitation of patients in cardiac arrest, drowning is an exception to this recommendation.
 Attempts to remove water from the lungs are avoided because they delay ventilation and increase the risk of vomiting.
-Oxygenation, endotracheal intubation see Airway Establishment and Control : Tracheal Intubation, or both should proceed as soon as possible.
-Hypothermic patients are warmed as soon as possible (see Hypothermia : Treatment).
-Immediate measures may include removing clothing, drying, and insulation.
+Oxygenation, endotracheal intubation, or both should proceed as soon as possible.
+Hypothermic patients are warmed as soon as possible.
+Immediate treatment measures may include removing clothing, drying, and insulation.

 Fluids or electrolytes are rarely required to correct significant electrolyte imbalances.
-Fluid restriction is rarely indicated, even if pulmonary or cerebral edema occurs.
+Fluid restriction is rarely indicated, unless pulmonary or cerebral edema occurs.
 Concomitant injuries and disorders (eg, head or cervical injury, carbon monoxide poisoning) may also require treatment.

 Swimmers should use common sense and be aware of weather and water conditions.
 Swimmers should be accompanied by an experienced swimmer or swim only in guarded areas.
 Swimming should stop if the swimmer looks or feels very cold, because hypothermia may impair judgment.
 Ocean swimmers should learn to escape rip currents by swimming parallel to the beach rather than toward the beach.
+Swimmers should be discouraged from DUBBs.
+If they practice them, they should be supervised and should know their dangers.
 Swimmers should avoid swimming near a boat exhaust port, which can cause carbon monoxide poisoning.

 People who are debilitated or elderly or have seizure disorders or other medical conditions that can alter consciousness require constant supervision when they are boating or swimming and when in bathtubs.